bruhmastir/library/docs/aerodrome/doha-hamad/gmc.md

 Code F aircraft (A380/B747-8) are not permitted to taxi onto taxiway W (between taxiway H and stand A4), taxiway E (between taxiway D and stand B2), or taxiway Y.

 !!! info
-    Where aircraft are taxied to runway holding points, transfer of control to AIR shall be made early enough such that the aircraft is not required to stop its taxi.
+    Aircraft should not be taxied to the runway holding points, transfer of control to AIR shall be made early enough such that the aircraft is not required to stop its taxi.

 !!! example
     **Pilot**: "QTR3B, request taxi."

-    **Controller**: "QTR3B, taxi via W2, K, holding point L, runway 34L."
+    **Controller**: "QTR3B, via E1, C, hold short taxiway L2."

-    **Pilot**: "Taxi via W2, K, holding point L, runway 34L, QTR3B."
+    **Pilot**: "Taxi via E1, C, hold short taxiway L2, QTR3B."

 To deconflict traffic, and to reduce the length of taxi clearances, intermediate holding points shall be used wherever possible.